-The British Academy of Audiology hosts a Heads of Service webinar every two weeks.
+The British Academy of Audiology hosts regular Heads of Service webinars.
 The sessions are designed to share key guidance and information and act as a forum to engage, discuss and share what we are all doing in our departments and to support each other during the Covid-19 outbreak.

 Also included on this page are support documents for different areas highlighted during our heads of service discussions.
 Remote Programming, supporting the Health and Wellbeing of staff, an overview of Essential Routine Services and information on Registration, Redeployment and Transferable Skills are all covered below.